 LITERARY SERIES BY DR. ASHRAF SSEMWOGERERE

-Lillian was very smart girl in he time, driving the latest big Prado model.
-She was from a well-to-do family, and she didn’t look her age.
+Lillian was very smart girl in he time, and she didn’t look her age.
 You could think she was in her late thirties or early 40s.
 Her smile accompanied by the dimples on her cheeks.
 It must have killed boys and men during her hey days.
 All in all she is still – Beautiful.

 “Ashraf, my name is Lillian; I am 57 years and working as an executive officer in one of the ministries.